Stuycs-K/final-project-10-chaob-guanp/WORKLOG.md

 ### 6/8/23

 Added a timer and separated the health bars to make space for timers.
 New animations for when the round ends.
 Added victory poses.
 Scrapped the endScreen idea.

 ### 6/9/23

 Fixed bugs with falling and stun.
 Made combos possible, just have to adjust the stun durations to our fit.
 Added block while crouching.

+### Weekend 6/9 - 6/11

+Created button class so we can make interactive buttons.
+Edited sprites for vegeta.
+Found that the sprite list is missing some sprites and cannot find suitable replacement so we have to improvise and use an attack animations for his walking.
+Might look off, but its the best we can do.

 ## GROUP MEMBER 2: Phillip Guan